-- explain the grievance and bereavement process, typical emotions, complicated grievance, how to access further supports and time for discussion.
+- explain the grief and bereavement process, typical emotions, complicated grief, how to access further supports and time for discussion.

-No client referred to us goes more than two weeks without being offered the opportunity to attend this information session
+No client referred to us goes more than four weeks without being offered the opportunity to attend this information session

 After attending the public information session: